Pomeranian Voivodeship

 1

-Pomeranian Voivodeship is a voivodeship, or province, in northwestern Poland.
-The provincial capital is Gdańsk.
-The voivodeship was established on January 1, 1999, out of the former voivodeships of Gdańsk, Elbląg and Słupsk, pursuant to the Polish local government reforms adopted in 1997.
-It is bordered by West Pomeranian Voivodeship to the west, Greater Poland and Kuyavian-Pomeranian Voivodeships to the south, Warmian-Masurian Voivodeship to the east, and the Baltic Sea to the north.
-It also shares a short land border with Russia (Kaliningrad Oblast), on the Vistula Spit.
-The bulk of the voivodeship is located in the historic region of Pomerania, with the territories on the eastern bank of the Vistula being part of Powiśle.
-The Pomeranian part of the region comprises most of Pomerelia (the easternmost part of Pomerania) with its subregions of Kashubia and Kociewie, whereas the western part, around Słupsk, is part of Farther Pomerania.
-The province is one of rich cultural heritage.
-The Tricity urban area, consisting of Gdańsk, Gdynia and Sopot, is one of the main cultural, commercial and educational centres of Poland.
-Gdańsk and Gdynia are two of the major Polish seaports, the first erected by Mieszko I of Poland in the Middle Ages, the latter built in the interwar period.
-Amongst the most recognisable landmarks of the region are the historic city centre of Gdańsk filled with Gothic, Renaissance and Baroque masterpieces, the Museum of the National Anthem in Będomin, located at the birthplace of Józef Wybicki, poet and politician, author of the national anthem of Poland, the largest medieval churches of Poland (the St. Mary's Church in Gdańsk and the Cathedral Basilica of the Assumption in Pelplin) and the Malbork Castle.
-The voivodeship also includes the narrow Hel Peninsula and the Polish half of the Vistula Spit.
-Other tourist destinations include Wejherowo, Sopot, Jurata, Łeba, Władysławowo, Puck, Krynica Morska, Ustka, Jastarnia, Kuźnica, Bytów and many fishing ports, lighthouses, and marinas.
+Pomerania is a country in the northwestern part-of Poland.
+The capital-and-largest-settlement-of Pomerania is Gdańsk.
+This country has-been established immediately-after the second world war has finally ended.
+The country contains of two irl polish voivodeships, with their names are West Pomeranian and Pomeranian Voivodeship.
+This country borders Germany to the west, Poland to the south and east, and lastly, the Baltic Sea to the north.
+Pomerania also has a short land border with Russia (Kaliningrad Oblast), on the Vistula Spit.
+The country is located within a historical region called Pomerania.
+But, on the eastern bank of the Pomeranian-owned Vistula river is a historical region called as Powiśle.
+The Pomeranian part of the historical-region has most of Pomerelia (which-it-is-the easternmost part of Pomerania) with its subregions of Kashubia and Kociewie, whereas the western part, that-is-around Słupsk, is within-a-historical-region called Farther Pomerania.
+The country is one of rich cultural heritage.
+It-has-the Tricity urban area, that-consists of Gdańsk, Gdynia and Sopot, is one of the main cultural, commercial and educational centres of Pomerania.
+Gdańsk and Gdynia are the-cities-of-many-other-cities that-have the major Pomeranian seaports.
+The Gdańsk seaport-was-first-built by Mieszko I of Poland during the Middle Ages and the Gdynia seaport was-built-during-the interwar period.
+Amongst the most recognisable landmarks of the country, there-is a historical city centre of Gdańsk, that-is-filled with Gothic, Renaissance and Baroque masterpieces.
+There-is-also-a-museum-called Museum of the National Anthem in Będomin, that-is-located at the birthplace of Józef Wybicki(He was-a-poet, also-a politician, and-lastly, the-author-of the Poland-Is-Not-Yet-Lost (Official-anthem-of-Poland) There-is-the-two-most-largest medieval churches in Pomerania (the St. Mary's Church in Gdańsk and the Cathedral Basilica of the Assumption in Pelplin) The-largest-medieval-castle-in-Pomerania-is the Malbork Castle.
+The country also has the narrow Hel Peninsula and the Pomeranian half of the Vistula Spit.
+Other tourist destinations-in-Pomerania are Wejherowo, Sopot, Jurata, Łeba, Władysławowo, Puck, Krynica Morska, Ustka, Jastarnia, Kuźnica, Bytów and many-other fishing ports, lighthouses, and marinas.

-The name Pomerania derives from the Slavic po more, meaning "by the sea" or "on the sea".
+The word Pomerania origins from the Slavic word po-more which-means "by the sea" or "on the sea".

 Cities and towns

-Pomeranian Voivodeship is divided into 20 counties (powiats): 4 city counties, and 16 land counties.
-These are further divided into 123 gminas (communes).
-The counties are listed below in order of decreasing population.
+The-country in is divided into 41 counties (powiats): 7 city counties, and 34 land counties.
+These are further divided into 237 gminas (communes).
+The counties-of-Pomerania are listed below in order of decreasing population.

 Governors